In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to do your own site backups, then consider getting support from a WordPress professional, or use a WordPress backup plugin.
+If you don’t want to perform manual backups, then get professional WordPress support, or use a WordPress backup plugin.

-- Learn about a WordPress backup plugin that we recommend using to completely automate your WordPress file and data backups here: Backup, Copy & Protect Your WordPress Web Sites With Backup Creator WordPress Plugin
+- You can learn more about a great WordPress backup plugin that we recommend using to completely automate your WordPress file and database backups here: Back Up, Copy & Protect Your WordPress Sites With Backup Creator Plugin For WordPress

 - For professional WordPress help and technical support, see our WordPress Services Directory